-The Board and management of Carly Holdings Limited (formerly Collaborate Corporation Limited) (Carly or the Company) recognise their duties and obligations to shareholders and other stakeholders to implement and maintain a robust system of corporate governance.
+The Board and management of Carly Holdings Limited (Carly or the Company) recognise their duties and obligations to shareholders and other stakeholders to implement and maintain a robust system of corporate governance.
 The Company believes that the adoption of good corporate governance adds value to stakeholders and enhances investor confidence.
+Therefore, the Company's Board of Directors (Board) has adopted a number of charters and policies which aim to ensure that value is created whilst accountability and controls are commensurate with the risks involved.

 The Company acknowledges the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th Edition) (the Recommendations).
-This Corporate Governance Statement provides details of the Company's compliance with those Recommendations, or where appropriate, indicates a departure from the Recommendations with an explanation.
+This Corporate Governance Statement provides details of the Company's compliance with those Recommendations during the financial year ending 30 June 2022, or where appropriate, indicates a departure from the Recommendations with an explanation.